 - It’s expired.
 Be careful to check the “Sell by” date on candy and other food so you’re not paying for expired products.

-Learn how to shop smart at the dollar store and you’ll go home with true bargains!
+Learn how to shop smart at the dollar store and you’ll go home with tons of dollar store deals!